OpenDSA/OpenDSAX/Doc/source/ExerciseQuestions.rst

 Adding a summary question
 ------------
 If no summary question exists that represents your question, you'll need to create a new file inside the summary question directory of the question xblock.
-Each summary question requires these fields
+Each summary question requires these fields:

 * cssString: This is the location of the css file for the question (could perhaps not and hardcode this?)
 * htmlString: This is the location of the html file for the question (could perhaps not and hardcode this?)
 * jsString: This is the location of the javascript file for the question (could perhaps not and hardcode this?)